Duration: 2,5 hrs

-Michelangelo Merisi da Caravaggio, best know as simply CARAVAGGIO, is not only a painter, is a “star”!
+Michelangelo Merisi da Caravaggio, best know as simply CARAVAGGIO, was not only a painter, but a “star”!

-His adventurous life, full of sensational events, and his revolutionary style made him an undisputed protagonist of Italian art: find out everything about him choosing this Caravaggio Tour.
+His adventurous life, full of sensational events, and his revolutionary style made him an undisputed leading figure of Italian art: you can find out everything about on our Caravaggio Tour.

-He came to Rome in 1597-98 in search of fame and died, at the young age of forty in exile, banished by the Pope, after committing a murder.
-Caravaggio lived a short dramatic life and knew the city of Rome in all of its aspects, including the violent, sketchy and dangerous ones.
+He came to Rome in 1597-98 in search of fame and died at the young age of forty in exile, banished by the Pope after committing murder.
+Caravaggio lived a short, dramatic life and knew the city of Rome in all its aspects, including the violent, sketchy and dangerous ones.

-Our guides, art historians and experts of Rome, will show you Caravaggio’s paintings, hidden in some of the most beautiful churches in Rome…
+Our guides are art historians and experts of Rome and they’ll show you Caravaggio’s paintings, a few hidden in some of the most beautiful churches in Rome…

 You will hear the stories about his friends, his loves, the models he chose among the poorest in the city, his favorite restaurants and much more!

-The works of Caravaggio are in the most important museums in the world such as the Louvre in Paris, the National Gallery in London and, the Borghese Gallery in Rome, alone, displays six of them.
+The works of Caravaggio are in the most important museums in the world such as the Louvre in Paris, the National Gallery in London and the Borghese Gallery in Rome, where six are displayed.

-For this tour you won’t have to pay for any entrance tickets, or visit any museum…In this tour will see the Caravaggio’s that are still exhibited in the places for which they were painted: three magnificent churches!
+For this tour you won’t have to pay for any entrance tickets or visit any museum…you will see the Caravaggio works that are still exhibited in the places for which they were originally painted: three magnificent churches!

 The first is St. Louis de France just a few steps from the famous Piazza Navona.

-The district is where often Caravaggio became involved in fights and quarrels; and in the church you will find three of his paintings: the Stories of St. Matthew in the famous Contarelli Chapel.
+This district is where Caravaggio was often involved in fights and quarrels.
+Here in the church you will find three of his paintings: the Stories of St. Matthew in the famous Contarelli Chapel.

-Our expert guides will reveal to you the secrets of his realism, and of the light, breaking through his dark backgrounds, a light that shocked his contemporaries…an earth-shattering novelty!
+Our expert guides will reveal to you the secrets of his realism and unique skill, like the light breaking through his dark backgrounds, a light that shocked his contemporaries…an earth-shattering novelty!

 The second church, St. Augustin, is only a few steps away.

-At the height of his success a woman, Orinzia Trestles, commissioned Caravaggio a work for her family chapel: the famous Madonna of the Pilgrims.
+At the height of his success a woman, Orinzia Trestles, commissioned Caravaggio to paint a work for her family chapel: the famous Madonna of the Pilgrims.

-Such a scene was not certainly not easily accepted by the rich people of the time!
+Such a scene was certainly not easily accepted by the rich people of those times!
 Book your walking tour “…on the trail of Caravaggio” to find out what happened after the inauguration…

-The third and last church we shall visit in the Caravaggio Tour is a monument in itself: beautiful Santa Maria del Popolo.
+The third and final church we shall visit in the Caravaggio Tour is a monument in itself: beautiful Santa Maria del Popolo.

-Along with works by Raphael, Sebastiano del Piombo and Gianlorenzo Bernini, the church retains, in the Cerasi Chapel, two works of Michelangelo Merisi da Caravaggio: St. Paul’s Conversion and St. Peter Crucifixion.
+Along with works by Raphael, Sebastiano del Piombo and Gianlorenzo Bernini, the church retains, in the Cerasi Chapel, two works of Michelangelo Merisi da Caravaggio: St. Paul’s Conversion and the Crucifixion of St. Peter.

-Two incredibly realistic paintings, not at all in line with the iconography of his days!
-Will you believe that in the Conversion of St. Paul a horse occupies a larger space than the saint himself?
+These are two incredibly realistic paintings and not at all in line with the iconography of his days!
+Would you believe that in the Conversion of St. Paul a horse occupies a larger space than the saint himself?
 This is just one of the many questions our guides will answer!
-Realism, audacity, talent, love and the tragic life of that genius will turn you on to the Rome of the ‘600 and we are sure you will want to know even more!
+Realism, audacity, talent, love and the tragic life of this genius will turn you on to the Rome of the 1600s, we are sure you will want to know even more!

-Rome is an open-air museum, yes we mean it, and thanks to this tour you will appreciate it too!
+Rome is an open-air museum, yes we mean it, and thanks to this tour you can appreciate it too!

 Just get the right guide!
-Our guides will show them to you and will enjoy their astonishing beauty with you!
+Our guides will show them to you and will share our love for their astonishing beauty with you!